butenkos/ad-adviser/README.md

 ### ad-sdk-info-updater
 This service emulates batch job processor which collects all the data from providers, analyzes it and saves to the DB.<br/>
-It's also 'hosts' embedded jms-brocker, which I decided not to make standalone service in order to not overcomplicate the solution, for easier build and deploy of the app <br/>
 "Batch job" process can be triggered via call to REST service, it generates random test data, stores it in the table and notifies all the running instances of ad-sdk-adviser via "topic->subscriber" mechanism

 ### config-server
 manages configurations of all applications.
-As a storage uses git repository.
+As a storage uses git repository.<br/>
+It also 'hosts' embedded jms-brocker, which I decided not to make standalone service in order to not overcomplicate the solution, for easier build and deploy of the app <br/>

 ### database-mock-service
 has no business logic, just runs H2 in-memory database, which is being populated with a small set of predefined data.

+### managing-app
+allows to send 'reload cache' and 'reload configuration' commands to all running instances of ad-sdk-adviser

 ## Some more implementation details
-there are just two tables in the database - one for storing the data, and the other is for different instances of the application to register themself in the cluster.
-The latter seems and implemented pretty awkward, due to known restrictions, but it still allows instances of the app to communicate with eachother.<br/>
+there are just two tables in the database - one for storing the data, and the other is for different instances of the application to register themself in the cluster<br/>
 For simplicity, such data as, for example, date-time of completed batch job and reference for ad networks names, country codes etc are not stored in the DB.

 ## How to build and run